American Journal of Respiratory Cell and Molecular Biology

 The American Journal of Respiratory Cell and Molecular Biology is a monthly peer-reviewed medical journal and an official publication of the American Thoracic Society.
 It covers research on the structure and function of the respiratory system under physiologic and pathophysiologic conditions.
 It was established in July 1989.
 The founding editors-in-chief were Jerome S. Brody, Robert M. Senior, and Mary C. Williams.
 John A. Mcdonald served as editor from 1993 to 1998.
-Kenneth B. Adler (North Carolina State University) served as editor from 2009-2016.
-Paul Schumacker (Northwestern University) assumed the editorship on October 1, 2016.
+Kenneth B. Adler (North Carolina State University) served as editor from 2009 to 2016.
+Paul Schumacker (Northwestern University) served as editor from October 1, 2016, to October 21, 2023.
+Andrew Halayko (University of Manitoba) assumed the editorship on November 1, 2023.

 Abstracting and indexing

 The journal is abstracted and indexed in BIOSIS Previews, Current Contents/Life Sciences, Current Contents/Critical Care Medicine, Embase, Index Medicus/MEDLINE/PubMed, Science Citation Index Expanded, and Scopus.
-According to the Journal Citation Reports, the journal has a 2021 impact factor of 7.748.
+According to the Journal Citation Reports, the journal has a 2022 impact factor of 6.4.